Small eigenvalues of hyperbolic surfaces with many cusps: Geometric preliminaries

-Each singleton corresponds to a cusp whose length $t\leq C$ horocycle has self-intersected and does not intersect any other length $t$ horocycle and so the second claim above gives a pair of pants separating off this cusp with total boundary at most $C$.
-A pair corresponds to two cusps whose length $t\leq C$ horocycle intersect.
-If there is a $t'\leq C$ such that the length $t'$ horocycle of one of the cusps self-intersects but for every $t\leq t',$ the length-$t$ horocycles of the cusps do not intersect, then we disregard the other cusp and consider the pair of pants constructed from the self-intersection which has total boundary length at most $C$ by the second claim.
-If this is not the case, then there is a time $t\leq C$ for which the length-$t$ horocycles of the cusps first intersect and for every $t'\leq t$, the length-$t'$ horocycles around the cusps do not self-intersect.
+Each singleton corresponds to a cusp whose length $t\leqslant C$ horocycle has self-intersected and does not intersect any other length $t$ horocycle and so the second claim above gives a pair of pants separating off this cusp with total boundary at most $C$.

+A pair corresponds to two cusps whose length $t\leqslant C$ horocycle intersect.
+If there is a $t'\leqslant C$ such that the length $t'$ horocycle of one of the cusps self-intersects but for every $t\leqslant t',$ the length $t$ horocycles of the cusps do not intersect, then we disregard the other cusp and consider the pair of pants constructed from the self-intersection which has total boundary length at most $C$ by the second claim.
+Note that if this involves another cusp, then either that was the paired cusp or by construction it was a cusp that we threw away when selecting the pairs.
+In any case, it is not a cusp contained in any of the other pairs, nor a singleton.

+If this is not the case, then there is a time $t\leqslant C$ for which the length $t$ horocycles of the cusps first intersect and for every $t'\leqslant t$, the length $t'$ horocycles around the cusps do not self-intersect.
 By the first claim, there is a simple closed geodesic of length at most $c_{2}\eqdf2C$ that separates off a pair of pants bounding the two cusps.

-In conclusion, there are at least $c_{1}n$ disjoint embedded pairs of pants in $X$ bounding one or two cusps each with total boundary length at most $c_{2}$. \end{proof} \begin{rem} At this point, if it were true that the pants guaranteed by Lemma \ref{thm:many-pants} all had a Dirichlet eigenvalue below $\frac{1}{4}$, then after extending the eigenfunction by $0$ and applying a min-max argument a stronger version of Theorem would follow immediately.
+In conclusion, there are at least $c_{1}n$ disjoint embedded pairs of pants in $X$ bounding one or two cusps each with total boundary length at most $c_{2}$ and with disjoint interiors.
+The stated bounds on $c_{1}$ and $c_{2}$ now follow from taking $C=5\pi(2a+1)$. \end{proof}

+\begin{rem} At this point, if it were true that the pants guaranteed by Lemma \ref{thm:many-pants} all had a Dirichlet eigenvalue below $\frac{1}{4}$, then after extending the eigenfunction by $0$ and applying a min-max argument, Theorem \ref{thm:main-thm} would follow immediately.
 We now argue why this cannot be the case.